lo92fr/openhab-addons/bundles/org.openhab.binding.smartthings/README.md

 In this version, the binding need to have a redirect URL using openhabcloud to do the first oAuth authorization.
 This URL will be only use during registration, and not during day to day use of the addons.

 URL will be of this form : https://home.myopenhab.org/connectsmartthings

+Warning: note that using your personal URL, even if expose on internet, will not work bacause only opencloud URL is registered to Smartthings.

 To do the registration, follow this steps: